 Best Time to Trek Everest Base Camp for Senior Travellers

-Starting from March to May, in Spring, it stands out as a must-loved season for old hikers, where the blooming red rhododendrons, white orchids, and pines thrive beautifully, with the clear views of the highly towering mountains and landscapes.
-The temperature usually ranges from 5 to 12 degrees Celsius during the day, where the humidity is mild and chill, offering a cool, easy hike, without draining you physically and mentally exhausting.
-During the nighttime, the temperature drops to - 2 to -10 degrees Celsius at its lowest, which can be easily adjusted and comfortable, with warm layerings and cosy tea house, dining area.
-Whereas, due to no possibility of mere mild rainfall, and the long hours of daylight, you will definitely love the slow pace of the hike, rather than always speeding yourself out, panicking if any unfortunate weather conditions occur.
+Starting from March to May, in Spring, it stands out as a must-loved season for old hikers, where the blooming red rhododendrons, white orchids, and pines thrive beautifully, with clear views of the towering mountains and landscapes.
+The temperature usually ranges from 5 to 12 degrees Celsius during the day, where the humidity is mild and chilly, offering a cool, easy hike, without draining you physically and mentally exhausting.
+During the nighttime, the temperature drops to - 2 to -10 degrees Celsius at its lowest, which can be easily adjusted and comfortable, with warm layerings and a cosy tea house, dining area.
+Whereas, due to the lack of mere mild rainfall and the long hours of daylight, you will definitely love the slow pace of the hike, rather than always speeding yourself out and panicking if any unfortunate weather conditions occur.

-Another ideal season for the EBC Trek for senior citizens is the Autumn season, where the idyllic weather and temperature blend perfectly, with the boasting festival celebrations of Dashain and Tihar, where the clear insights of the mountains and distinct perspectives of the landscapes accompany you in each stride.
-As this span of the year comes right after the conclusion of the monsoon time, the weather gets cleared out, and offers a mild temperature from the very beginning of September to early November, perfect for hiking in a chill way, without facing the harsh climatic conditions.
-The temperature usually ranges between 6 to 14 degrees Celsius during the day and falls to -5 to 0 degrees Celsius at night, which suits the elderly citizens.
+Another ideal season for the EBC Trek for senior citizens is the Autumn season, where the idyllic weather and temperature blend perfectly with the festive celebrations of Dashain and Tihar, where the clear insights of the mountains and distinct perspectives of the landscapes accompany you in each stride.
+As this span of the year comes right after the conclusion of the monsoon time, the weather clears up and offers mild temperatures from the very beginning of September to early November, perfect for hiking in a chill way, without facing the harsh climatic conditions.
+The temperature usually ranges between 6 and 14 degrees Celsius during the day and falls to -5 to 0 degrees Celsius at night, which suits the elderly citizens.

 On the other hand, the seasons of winter and monsoon, are not highly suggested to the olderly people, due to the concerning fact, that, during this time of the year, the weather conditions are harsh, the terrains become slippery and even gets blocked to get to the access to the base camp, with heavy amount of snowfall, mentally draining you out.
 Thus, in between spring and autumn, you can choose any promises to offer the ideal weather and unhindered views of the Himalayan peaks, and dry routes being easy and hassle-free.